Formal Foundations for Controlled Stochastic Activity Networks: Stochastic Models

-\begin{remark} While the above results guarantee the existence of $\varepsilon$-optimal policies and convergence of value iteration, the computational complexity depends heavily on the timing structure.
-For CTMDPs (exponential case), uniformization leads to tractable dynamic programming with existing solvers.
-For general CSAs, residual-time augmentation can cause significant state-space growth, and discretization introduces additional overhead.
-Practical implementations typically rely on truncation, state aggregation, or approximation heuristics to manage this complexity while preserving near-optimality guarantees. \end{remark} In general, a Controlled Stochastic Automaton (CSA) may include timed activities with arbitrary, non-exponential distributions.
-Unlike the special case of exponential timing, where the process reduces to a continuous-time Markov decision process (CTMDP) and can be directly uniformized into a discrete-time MDP, non-exponential sojourn times break the memoryless property and preclude such a reduction.
-To handle the full CSA model, we instead embed it into a generalized semi-Markov process (GSMP) or semi-Markov decision process (SMDP) by augmenting the state with residual timers.
-This construction preserves the underlying dynamics in a Markovian extended state space and enables discretization-based dynamic programming.
+(4) Finally, when all timing distributions are exponential, the residual-time information is unnecessary due to the memoryless property.
+In this case, the CSA reduces directly to a CTMDP.
+Standard uniformization transforms this CTMDP into an equivalent discrete-time MDP, and classical contraction-based value iteration applies directly, converging to the optimal value function without state augmentation. \end{proof} \begin{remark} Although the above results guarantee the existence of $\varepsilon$-optimal policies and convergence of value iteration, the computational complexity depends critically on the timing structure.
+For exponential timing, uniformization yields tractable dynamic programming with well-established solvers.
+For general CSAs, the GSMDP embedding requires residual-time augmentation, and discretization may cause substantial state-space growth.
+Practical implementations, therefore, rely on truncation, abstraction, state aggregation, or approximation heuristics to balance computational tractability with near-optimality guarantees. \end{remark} In general, a Controlled Stochastic Automaton (CSA) may include timed activities with arbitrary, non-exponential sojourn time distributions.
+In contrast to the exponential case—where the system dynamics reduce to a continuous-time Markov decision process (CTMDP) and can be uniformly transformed into a discrete-time MDP—the presence of non-exponential timing breaks the memoryless property and thus precludes direct reduction to a CTMDP.

+To handle general timing behavior, the CSA can be embedded into a Generalized Semi-Markov Decision Process (GSMDP) by augmenting each state with residual clocks for all concurrently enabled activities.
+This extended Markovian representation captures the event-driven semantics and enables policy-based analysis.
+The resulting GSMDP is structurally equivalent to a semi-Markov decision process (SMDP) over an extended state space, where both control actions and general sojourn times are explicitly represented.
+Such embeddings support dynamic programming via time discretization and residual-timer updates, preserving the accuracy of the underlying stochastic behavior.

+This construction enables tractable approximation of optimal control strategies.
+Specifically, for any discount factor $\beta > 0$, there exists a sequence of discretized GSMDPs whose optimal value functions converge uniformly to the supremum expected discounted reward achievable in the original CSA.
+These results justify the use of discretization-based value iteration, policy improvement, and PAC-style learning even under general timing assumptions.